-This post was written by Chris Castro, Fuqua MBA 2017 and a CASE Scholar.
+This post was written by Chris Castro, Fuqua MBA 2017 and a CASE Scholar, in September 2015.
 After graduating from Loyola Marymount University, Chris was a 5th and 6th grade teacher in Honduras for the nonprofit organization The Farm of the Child.
 He spent five years working with City Year before becoming to Fuqua.

 Although first-year Fuqua students in August are reminded multiple times a week that we do not fully understand how busy we will be in a month, I think I speak for all of us when I say, “Well, we feel pretty busy now.”
 Every day the Class of 2017 Duke MBA Facebook page fills up with trampoline events and flag football requests.
 It really is difficult to decide what to prioritize.
 Do I finish my 120 pages of reading for Global Institutions and Environments (GIE) or should I eat a bunch of barbecued meats with our Brazilian classmates?

 When a group of second-year Fuqua students began sending out Facebook posts about Day in Durham, amongst the other Facebook noise, I was pretty sure that the idea would not gain much traction.
 The second years promised that Day In Durham would be an opportunity to get us out of the Fuqua bubble.
 Judging by how much our class was enjoying the Fuqua bubble I thought their target audience for their marketing wasn’t quite spot on.

 However, the Impactful Stewardship that we all said we cared about in our admission essays turned out to be real.
 Leading up to the event more and more of my classmates signed up.
 We shared which focus we selected, providing a unique way to learn something new about our classmates – adding it to the list of invariable intros, “Hi…where are you from?
 What did you do before Fuqua?
 What did you come here to do?
 Are you going to Nick Williams’ place at Station Nine tonight?
 Which focus did you pick for Day in Durham?”